drew-russell/awesome-lisp-companies/README.md

   - creators of MSL and Nebula, new tools for working with facts and documents.
   - location: Houston, TX
   - *Active as of December 2020*.
-- Nasa
+- NASA
-  - the Nasa develops [PVS](https://github.com/SRI-CSL/PVS), "the People's Verification System".
+  - the NASA develops [PVS](https://github.com/SRI-CSL/PVS), "the People's Verification System".
 PVS is a verification system: that is, a specification language integrated with support tools and a theorem prover.
 See also [pvslib](https://github.com/nasa/pvslib).
 - [OurDoings.com](http://www.ourdoings.com/)
   - photo sharing site aimed towards casual photographers.
 Beverly, MA.
 Kawa Scheme running on JVM, created by [Bruce Lewis](http://brlewis.com/)
 - [Secure Outcomes](http://www.secureoutcomes.net/)